platyplus/prisma/README.md

 https://cloud.google.com/sql/docs/mysql/connect-kubernetes-engine
 TODO: username and password in a secret?
 TODO: Prisma secret in a secret?
-TODO: customized cloudsql-instance-credentials secret name
+TODO: customized cloudsql-instance-credentials secret name?
-TODO: certificate in the template
 TODO: issuer in the value
 TODO: default values.yaml and values-prod.yaml
 TODO: .gitignore: values-prod.yaml and cloudsql-instance-credentials.json